microsoft/mona-saas/docs/README.md

       - Reinstate
       - Renew

-> If you are doing a seat quantity change you must include the quantity paramater.
-If you are doing a plan change you must provide the planId paramater.
+> ***If you are doing a seat quantity change you must include the quantity paramater.
+If you are doing a plan change you must provide the planId paramater.***

-The following examples show tests
+The following examples show JSON payloads for each one of the available actions:

 ```json
 {